Chart Color Schemes

 Tom Price hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Tom Price's median age is 31 years, which is considerably lower than the Rest of WA average of 40 years, and also younger than Australia's median age of 38 years.
+Tom Price's median age is 31 years, which is considerably lower than the Rest of WA average of 40 years and Australia's average of 38 years.
 Compared to the Rest of WA, Tom Price has a higher concentration of residents aged 35-44 (23.6%), but fewer residents aged 65-74 (2.2%).
-This concentration of 35-44 year-olds is well above the national average of 14.2%.
-Between the 2021 Census and the present, the proportion of Tom Price's population aged 35 to 44 has grown from 20.8% to 23.6%, while the proportion of residents aged 45 to 54 has declined from 12.5% to 11.5%.
-Population forecasts for 2041 indicate significant demographic changes in Tom Price, with the strongest projected growth in the 25-34 age group (16%), adding 93 residents to reach a total of 679.
-In contrast, population declines are projected for the 75-84 and 65-74 age groups.
+This concentration of residents aged 35-44 is well above the national average of 14.2%.
+Between the 2021 Census and present, the population aged 35 to 44 has grown from 20.8% to 23.6%, while the population aged 45 to 54 has declined from 12.5% to 11.5%.
+By 2041, significant demographic changes are forecast for Tom Price.
+The strongest projected growth is in the 25-34 age cohort, with a 15% increase adding 87 residents to reach 678.
+Conversely, population declines are projected for the 75-84 and 65-74 cohorts.